hopperteam/hopper-server/doc/uc-set-notification-done.md

   Scenario: App Selected and disappear
     Given User is on hopper
     And User is logged in
-    And User has a Notification "Test" by "TestApp" And Notification "Test" is undone
-    And AppFilter "TestApp" is selected
+    And User has open Notification "Test" by "TestApp" And AppFilter "TestApp" is selected
-    And Checkbox "SeeAllNotification" is not checked
+    And Checkbox "SeeAllNotifications" is not checked
     When User clicks on button "done" in Notification "Test" Then Notification "Test" should be done
     And Notification "Test" should not be visible